saifulislam88/ProxMox/VMware ESXi VM to ProxMox VE Migration.md

 ---

-## 🔹 Step 3: Create a New VM Shell in Proxmox
+### 🔹 Step 3: Create a New VM Shell in Proxmox or In the Proxmox GUI, create a new VM with the desired ID (VMID).

+- Choose do not create/attach a disk (since you’ll import one).
+- Configure CPU, RAM, and network similar to the VMware VM.

 ```bash
 ssh root@10.192.192.100
 qm create 105 --name app1-vm --memory 2048 --cores 2 --scsihw pvscsi